 This versatile veggie is delicious in many ways beyond steaming.
 Try roasting florets or “steaks” of cauliflower to release its pleasant flavor.
 When pureed, it’s a great substitute to cream sauce.
 Other creative cauliflower options?
-Mash into a pizza crust, grate into a substitute for rice or pickle for a low-calorie salty, crunchy snack.
+Mash into a pizza crust, grate it into a substitute for rice or pickle it for a low-calorie salty, crunchy snack.

 Brussels sprouts practically beg to be in the oven.
 For a melt-in-your-mouth side, roast and toss with something sweet, such as dried fruit or maple syrup, as well as something savory — anything from Parmesan cheese to sliced olives.